openlegend/core-rules/core/SRD.md

 TL 0 - Stone Age, Bronze Age, Iron Age, Medieval Age TL 1 - Modern Age
-TL 2 - Near Future (mechs, cyborgs, laser weapons)
+TL 2 - Near Future (mechas, cyborgs, laser weapons)
 TL 3 - Far Future (intergalactic space travel, nanotechnology, quantum-powered technology)

 When planning a campaign, the GM can specify which tech level (or levels) the campaign will use.
 For example, a typical sword and sorcery campaign would be set at tech level 0, while a steampunk campaign would probably use a good mix of tech levels 0 and 1.